 Virtual Based Skill Building

 Examples of virtual classes offered are American Sign Language, Spanish, cooking demos, why work, mock interviews, arts and crafts, Sittercise, computer basics, job readiness, and many more.
-Virtual Skill Building is certainly an important part of what we do and how we are reaching out to our consumers.
+Virtual Skill Building is certainly an important part of what we do and how we are reaching out to our members.

 Supported Employment